-I co-directed/produced a documentary film, His Name is Bob that screened in nine festivals across the U.S. Everywhere from Mammoth in Cali to Hoboken.
-The film aired on The Documentary Channel for a year, and can be streamed on Amazon Prime, Google Play, Vimeo, YouTube Movie Rentals and SnagFilms.
+I co-directed/produced a documentary film, His Name is Bob that screened in nine festivals across the U.S. Everywhere from Mammoth in Cali to Red Rocks in Utah to Hoboken.
+The film aired on The Documentary Channel for a year and can be streamed on Amazon Prime, Google Play, Vimeo, YouTube Movie Rentals and SnagFilms.
 Bob and the film were featured on the cover of The Dallas Morning News.
 It was also was voted by the Dallas Observer as one of the Top 10 Music Documentaries in Dallas.

 I co-wrote/directed a piece in Jill Soloway’s (Transparent) underground comedy venue, Sit ‘N Spin at the HBO Workspace.
 Melanie Hutsell, SNL alum, and I worked together to create it and she performed the piece.
 Sarah Silverman was on the show that night, as was Scott Buck, executive producer of Dexter.